jeffschoe/bookbot/README.md

 or downloaded from the web.

 How to use BookBot: specify if you want to analyze a local or web-based .txt file (book).
 If local, specify the path to the .txt file.
+Books should be stored in a /books sub-directory.
+If one does not exist, it will be created for you.
 If web-based, provide the url to the .txt file.
-These files will be download and stored in the "books" sub-directory.
+These files will be download and stored in the /books sub-directory.
-Reports are stored in the "reports" sub-directory.
+Reports are stored in the /reports sub-directory.
+If one does not exist, it will be created for you.